What is Phishing & How Does it Work?

 There are several things you can do to reduce the risk of phishing attacks, so you don’t fall prey to a scam.

 Install spam filters on your email account to protect yourself from fraudulent messages and possible scams.
 The filter will analyze the message, including the sender, its contents, and how the email was generated to determine if it’s safe to open.
 Set up spam filters on your internet browser as well.
 When you click on a fraudulent or suspicious website, the browser will send you to a blank page alerting you that the site may be dangerous.
-To avoid fake websites, you should only visit and interact with websites with the SSL certificate.
-Websites with the SSL certificate have a green “HTTPS” URL with a lock symbol.
+To avoid fake websites, you should only visit and interact with websites with a transport layer security (TLS) certificate.
+Websites with the TLS certificate have a green “HTTPS” URL with a lock symbol.
 This shows you that the website is safe and secure.

 The Ent Promise